alazzuri/delilah-resto/README.md

 This will create the DB's schema, tables and will import example data of users and products.
 You can **edit** example information by replacing `products.csv` and/or `users.csv` files in `db/datasets`

+#### Manual Setup:

+If the Auto set up fails, you can do the following:

+1. Initialize the MySQL server.
+2. Create the database called **delilah_resto** from the command line or the desktop utility.
-You can also create the schemas and the tables mannualy, by using the _queries_ existing in `dbCreators.sql`.
+3. Create the schema and the tables, and insert the data mannually, by using the _queries_ existing in `dbCreators.sql`.

+Before start using the server, don't forget to edit `config.js` file (`db/sequelize/config.js`) with:

+1. Database's host and port to which the API should connect
+2. Database's name.
+3. Database's user and password to connect.

 ## Run the API